17 Greek Cheeses Foodies Love: Greek Cheese Guide

 Culinary Uses

 Manouri is often enjoyed as a dessert cheese—drizzled with balsamic vinegar or honey to make it slightly sweet—or used in pastries.
+Of course, there are many other yummy desserts in Greece too!

 8. Kefalotyri